dbca-wa/wastd/docs/business_analysts.rst

 Gap analysis
 ------------

-* The digital data capture form does not yet include taxa other than turtles.
-* Front-line staff are not yet trained in its use.
+* Front-line staff are not yet trained in using WAStD.
-* Therefore, paper forms are not phased out yet.
+* Paper forms are not phased out yet.
 * The digital data capture app in its current implementation still requires a few manual steps by the application maintainer to import data into WAStD.
 This process is not yet fully automated and does not yet happen in real-time.